hrbonz/micropython_workshop/README.rst

 =======

 1_basic_info
     Explore the board, basic micropython mechanisms and running code on the microcontroller.
+2_simple_pin_output
+    Simple pin control (up and down status)

 License
 =======